 Progressive activists have hijacked mainstream Christian denominations in the 50-odd years since the social upheavals of the 1960s led society away from traditional Christian mores.
 These activists in religious garb are using the inherent respect law-abiding Americans have for religious institutions to advance a leftist social agenda.

 Illegal immigration is part of that agenda.
 Claiming a Christian compulsion to shelter criminals seeking to avoid the consequences of their crimes is a weak theological plank to stand on.
 There is no moral reason for patriotic Christians to accede to this twisted theology.
-And there is no legal reason for our immigration enforcement officials to shirk their duty to protect the American people by adhering to a meaningless show of respect for cultural Marxist grandstanding on religious property.We value your comments!
-Please weigh in on our comment section below.
+And there is no legal reason for our immigration enforcement officials to shirk their duty to protect the American people by adhering to a meaningless show of respect for cultural Marxist grandstanding on religious property.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com